Conservatism in North America: United States

 Conservatism is a major political ideology in the United States.
 American conservatism is different from European conservatism, and it has its roots in American Republicanism and classical liberalism.
 In contemporary American politics, it is usually associated with the Republican Party.
 Characteristics of conservative principles include limited government, respect for American traditions, support for Judeo-Christian values, moral universalism, individualism and defense against perceived threats posed by communism and socialism.
 Economically, U.S. conservatives support fiscal conservatism, economic liberalism, laissez faire capitalism, and opposition to government intervention in economy.
 In foreign policy, American conservatives usually advocate a strong national defense.
 They support the doctrine of "American exceptionalism", a belief that the U.S. is unique among nations and that its standing and actions do and should guide the course of world history.

 Although there has always been a conservative tradition in America, the modern American conservative movement began during the 1950s.
-Russell Kirk popularized conservatism in 1953; published The Conservative Mind.
+Russell Kirk popularized conservatism after publishing The Conservative Mind (1953).
 Two years later, in 1955, William F. Buckley Jr. founded National Review, a conservative magazine that included traditionalists, such as Kirk, along with libertarians and anti-communists.
 This bringing together of separate ideologies under a conservative umbrella was known as fusionism.
 The term was invented by Frank Meyer.
 Politically, the conservative movement in the U.S. has often been a coalition of various groups, which has sometimes contributed to its electoral success and other times been a source of internal conflict.

 Modern conservatism saw its first national political success with the 1964 nomination of Barry Goldwater, a U.S. Senator from Arizona and author of The Conscience of a Conservative (1960), as the Republican candidate for president.
 In 1980, the conservative movement was able to attract disaffected Southern Whites (who were formerly Democrats), neoconservatives (former Cold War liberal Democrats), and evangelical Christians, to nominate and elect the Republican candidate Ronald Reagan, a conservative, as president.
 The 1980s and beyond is known as the Reagan Era, a conservative decade.
 Today's conservatives regard Reagan as the iconic conservative hero.
 Subsequent electoral victories included gaining a Republican congressional majority in 1994 and the election of George W. Bush in 2000 and 2004.